-Washable wallpaper: Washable wallpaper can be cleaned like painted walls, but be careful to keep your sponge from getting too wet so you don’t saturate the paper.
-If you’re not sure whether your wallpaper can be washed spot-test an inconspicuous area by dabbing it with water.
-If the spot turns dark or the colors run you’ll want to use the cleaning method below.
+Washable wallpaper: Washable wallpaper can be cleaned like painted walls, but be careful to keep your sponge from getting too wet, so you don’t saturate the paper.

-Textured or non-washable wallpaper: Since these wallpapers cannot be washed you’ll want to vacuum them thoroughly using a soft brush attachment to remove as much dirt as possible.
-More difficult grime can be removed using a commercial product known as a dry cleaning sponge.
+Textured or non-washable wallpaper: Since these wallpapers cannot be washed, you’ll want to vacuum them thoroughly using a soft brush attachment to remove dirt.
+Remove stubborn grime using a commercial product known as a dry cleaning sponge.